Residuated mapping: Consequences

-With A, B posets, the set of functions A → B can be ordered by the pointwise order f ≤ g ↔ (∀x ∈ A) f(x) ≤ g(x).
+If B is a poset, the set of functions A → B can be ordered by the pointwise order f ≤ g ↔ (∀x ∈ A) f(x) ≤ g(x).

-It can be shown that f is residuated if and only if there exists a (necessarily unique) monotone function f +: B → A such that f o f + ≤ idB and f + o f ≥ idA, where id is the identity function.
+It can be shown that a monotone function f is residuated if and only if there exists a (necessarily unique) monotone function f +: B → A such that f o f + ≤ idB and f + o f ≥ idA, where id is the identity function.
 The function f + is the residual of f.
 A residuated function and its residual form a Galois connection under the (more recent) monotone definition of that concept, and for every (monotone) Galois connection the lower adjoint is residuated with the residual being the upper adjoint.
 Therefore, the notions of monotone Galois connection and residuated mapping essentially coincide.

 Additionally, we have f -1(↓{b}) = ↓{f +(b)}.

 If B° denotes the dual order (opposite poset) to B then f : A → B is a residuated mapping if and only if there exists an f * such that f : A → B° and f *: B° → A form a Galois connection under the original antitone definition of this notion.

-If f : A → B and g : B → C are residuated mappings, then so is the function composition fg : A → C, with residual (fg) + = g +f +.
+If f : A → B and g : B → C are residuated mappings, then so is the function composition gf : A → C, with residual (gf) + = f +g +.
 The antitone Galois connections do not share this property.

 The set of monotone transformations (functions) over a poset is an ordered monoid with the pointwise order, and so is the set of residuated transformations.